 Use this code to navigate your new screen.
 Press “Space Bar” to proceed.

 Now paste your stream Script here and press “enter”.

-Now your live stream is started.
-Check it on YouTube Live Stream Page.
+Now your live stream has started.
+Visit the YouTube Live Stream Page to see it.
 You, Will, get an excellent connection with this.
-There is no need for GPU or OBS to run live streams on YouTube.
+There is no need for a GPU or OBS to run live streams on YouTube.